HB-668

 Virginia House Bill No. 668 — Use of artificial intelligence system by mental health service providers; civil penalty (Amendment in the Nature of a Substitute)

-Regulates the use of artificial intelligence systems by licensed mental health service providers in Virginia.
+Regulates the use of AI systems by mental health service providers in Virginia.
 Mental health service providers must maintain full responsibility for all AI interactions, outputs, and data use.
 AI systems may not independently make therapeutic decisions, directly interact with clients in therapeutic communication without provider oversight, or generate treatment plans without licensed professional review and approval.
-Recording or transcribing sessions with AI requires written disclosure and patient consent.
-No person or entity may offer therapy or counseling services through AI unless conducted by a licensed mental health service provider.
+Therapy and counseling services may not be offered to the public through AI unless conducted by a licensed mental health service provider.
+Recording or transcription of sessions using AI requires written disclosure and consent.
 Violations are subject to civil penalties up to $10,000 collected by the Department of Health Professions.
+The bill was left in committee and did not advance.

 Summary

-Regulates the use of artificial intelligence systems by licensed mental health service providers in Virginia.
+Regulates the use of AI systems by mental health service providers in Virginia.
 Mental health service providers must maintain full responsibility for all AI interactions, outputs, and data use.
 AI systems may not independently make therapeutic decisions, directly interact with clients in therapeutic communication without provider oversight, or generate treatment plans without licensed professional review and approval.
-Recording or transcribing sessions with AI requires written disclosure and patient consent.
-No person or entity may offer therapy or counseling services through AI unless conducted by a licensed mental health service provider.
+Therapy and counseling services may not be offered to the public through AI unless conducted by a licensed mental health service provider.
+Recording or transcription of sessions using AI requires written disclosure and consent.
 Violations are subject to civil penalties up to $10,000 collected by the Department of Health Professions.
+The bill was left in committee and did not advance.

 Enforcement & Penalties